We have answers.

 EarlyBird is committed to providing you and your family with the highest levels of security.
 Investment accounts are held with our trusted partner and custodian Apex Clearing Corporation, a third-party SEC registered broker-dealer and member of FINRA and Securities Investor Protection Corporation (SIPC).
 This means the investments in your account are protected up to $500,000 total.

 We use the highest standards to ensure your information and data is safe.
-We use multi-factor authentication, automatic logouts, and ID verification help prevent unauthorized access.
+We use multi-factor authentication, automatic logouts, and ID verification to help prevent unauthorized access.
 Accounts are protected with 256-bit SSL encryption.

 EarlyBird gifts can be sent to anyone, including people who do not have EarlyBird.
 All you need to do is select a phone number from your contacts, choose how much you want to invest, record a short video memory to personalize the gift, and then invest!

 Recipients will be notified through text message.
 It is usually a good idea to follow up with a personalized message as well.
 All the recipient needs to do to accept the gift is complete an EarlyBird custodial account for their child.

 What happens to my EarlyBird account, and our investments should anything happen to EarlyBird?

 It is important to note that EarlyBird Central Inc. is an SEC-registered Investment Advisor (RIA).
 EarlyBird's brokerage services are provided to clients of EarlyBird Central Inc. by Apex Clearing Corporation, an SEC-registered broker-dealer and member FINRA.
 Apex Clearing Corporation is a member of SIPC.
 Apex is the leader in digital brokerage services powering Stash, Acorns, SoFi, and many of the other predominant roboadvisors and financial technology services on the market today.